mindsphere/mindconnect-mqtt/README.md

 ### Starting the Client

-Run the agent python file using below command:
+Run the agent python file using below command: `python MindConnectClient.py`

-Command: `python MindConnectClient.py`

 On successful connection to broker, observe the log  `Connection returned result: 0` on the console.
 The console log shows `Connected !!!`.